mevenson/emu6800-for-pico-W-and-pico2W/README.md

 When editing the FNCONFIG.xml file, you may have start your editor using the administrator mode.

-I have added the ability to edit the FNConfig file to the application.
+I have added the ability to edit the configuration file to the application.
 You will need adminstrator rights to save the changes to the Program files directory.
-If you do not want to assign administrator provledges to this application, change the location of the config file in the applications GUI to a file in a directory you do have access to.
-When you do, this location will be saved to the registery (LOCAL_USER) and that file will be used to load when the application starts.
+If you do not want to assign administrator privledges to this application, change the location of the config file in the application's GUI to a file in a directory you do have access to.
+When you do, this location will be saved to the registery (LOCAL_USER) and that file will be used to load the configuration when the application starts.
 By default the configuration file starts out in the applications execution directory.